Skip to main content

 For UK crypto investors before May 2027

-UK CARF reporting started 1 January 2026.
-Exchanges file their first reports with HMRC by 31 May 2027 — including data on UK-resident users directly.
-The practical question for every UK investor is whether your Self Assessment will reconcile against what your exchange reports.
+UK CARF due diligence, record keeping, and data collection started 1 January 2026.
+In-scope providers file their first reports with HMRC by 31 May 2027.
+The practical question is whether your own exchange and wallet records can explain the same economic activity.

-Free up to 200 transactions.
+Free up to 200 transaction records account-wide.
 Pay only when you download the report.

 1 Jan 2026